ciscoheat/simplest-sitegen/README.md

 npx simplest
 ```

 This will start a [Browsersync](https://browsersync.io/) server, and open up a browser window for you.
+In case it doesn't work, `npm install browser-sync` should fix it.

 ## Cache busting included